nosarthur/nosarthur.github.io/_posts/2019-05-16-deploy-fabric.md

 ```

 Here `env` is a global dictionary.
 All of the command-line `options` are saved
 in it.
-You can also put custom content in it too.
+You can put custom content in it too.
 `lcd` and `cd` specifies the local and remote location for the command execution.
 `local` runs command locally, whereas `sudo` and `run` run command on remote server.
 `run` runs the command as `env.user`.
 If not specified, the default user is used.